kubernetes-csi/external-attacher/README.md

 # CSI attacher

-The external-attacher is a sidecar container that attaches volumes to nodes by calling `ControllerPublish` and `ControlerUnpublish` functions of CSI drivers.
+The external-attacher is a sidecar container that attaches volumes to nodes by calling `ControllerPublish` and `ControllerUnpublish` functions of CSI drivers.
 It is necessary because internal Attach/Detach controller running in Kubernetes controller-manager does not have any direct interfaces to CSI drivers.

 ## Terminology